Facebook iconWhy the Instructor Beats OpenAI for Structured JSON Output

 Overview of OpenAI’s Built-in Structured Output

-Side-by-Side Comparison of Instructor Library and OpenAI Structured Output
+Side-by-Side Comparison: Instructor vs OpenAI Structured Output

 FeatureInstructor LibraryOpenAI Structured Output